Accelerate table datasets

-If you have a table dataset that contains a large amount of data, you can accelerate it so that searches, reports, and dashboard panels that use or extend it return results faster than they would otherwise.
+If you have a table dataset that contains a large amount of data, you can accelerate it so that searches, reports, and dashboard panels that use or extend it return results faster.

 Things to know about table acceleration

 Before you accelerate your table datasets, there are some requirements, restrictions, and best practices to be aware of.

 - Table acceleration only works when you run a search that uses the

 pivotcommands to reference a table.
 You also see acceleration benefits when you use the Pivot editor to create a report or dashboard panel that uses an accelerated table.
 You do not see acceleration benefits when you use a command such as

 - By default, only users whose roles have the

 - You must share a table to make it eligible for acceleration.
 You must also share related knowledge objects, such as lookup tables and lookup definitions that your lookup fields are dependent upon.

 - If you want to accelerate a table that is extended from other tables, you must share those tables as well.
 The parent table or tables that a child table is extended from must be shared before you can accelerate the child table.